 The MOU was signed by PCG commandant Adm.
 Ronnie Gil Gavan and Korea Coast Guard Commissioner Kim Jong -uk.
 The PCG said the MOU aims “to enhance the protection of shared maritime interests, ensuring safety, security and order at sea while addressing pressing maritime challenges in the Asia-Pacific region.”

-Key areas of cooperation under the agreement included the fight against transnational maritime crimes such as piracy, armed robbery, trafficking, smuggling and illegal migration.
+Key areas of cooperation under the agreement included the fight against transnational maritime crimes such as piracy, armed robbery, trafficking, smuggling, and illegal migration.

-The two coast guards will also boost partnership on search-and-rescue operations, responding to marine pollution incidents, exchanges and joint training programs.
+The two coast guards will also boost their partnership on search-and-rescue operations, responding to marine pollution incidents, exchanges and joint training programs.